DetGuy/Proiect_echipa5/README.md

 # Relevant Architecture Documents

 ## Foldere BACKEND
-- baza.py: punctul de intrare, interacțiune cu utilizatorul
+- baza.py: entry point: the main program that gives the info for the hotels in each city
-- transport.py: caută stații de transport și calculează distanțe
+- transport.py: search for the nearest transit station and return the walking duration from hotel to nearest station
-- schimb_euro.py: conversie valutară
+- schimb_euro.py: currency conversion
-- .env: stochează cheile API
+- .env: keeps the API keys private